AlexTMjugador/GitHub-webhook-filter-proxy/README.md

 **Default value**: not defined

-The regular expression to match against the JSON event payload for `<EVENT NAME>` events, where `<EVENT NAME>` is the name of an event [listed in the GitHub documentation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads), converted to uppercase.
+The regular expression to match against the JSON event payload for `<EVENT NAME>` events, where `<EVENT NAME>` is the name of a webhook event [listed in the GitHub documentation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads), converted to uppercase.

 To increase robustness, the payload is minified before matching as if by the [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) function.